 The final stage of relapse is what most people often misidentify as the only step in the process: physical relapse.
 When the first two stages of relapse occur, physical relapse beings to occur.

-Relapse Prevention at Footprints
+Florida Relapse Prevention Development at Footprints

 It is important to have a relapse prevention plan in place while still in treatment.
 Through unique and individualized relapse prevention plans, clients can identify the early stages of relapse, and have the tools to practice self-care, manage stress and avoid those pitfalls in the future.
 For more information on how our program helps reduce the risk of relapse, learn more about Footprints’ approach to drug and alcohol rehabilitation.